Applying Open Source Intelligence to Cyber Crime Investigations

 • Messages and communications on dark web forums can expose both internal and external threats through correlations between message tone and language use, usernames, forum signatures, profile images and metadata.

-Suggested reading: To learn more about how OSINT is improving best practices in our blog – open source investigation best practices in 2023.
+Suggested reading: To learn more about how OSINT best practices are developing, read our blog – open source investigation best practices in 2024.

 • Learning and developing intelligence to drive improvements.